How to understand your mineral rights

 • Subsurface water

 There are typically certain provisions that occur in these sales agreements.
-These provisions lay out the sales agreement and can operate like the contingencies in home sales.
-A few common provisions include:
+The provisions lay out the sales agreement and can operate like the contingencies in home sales.
+A few common provisions include those below.

-• Conveyance: Outlining the price, specific minerals, net profit interests and royalty interests produced from the property.
+• Conveyance: This provision outlines the price, specific minerals, net profit interests, and royalty interests produced from the property.

-• Diligence: A provision that creates a time period restricting the seller from selling the rights to someone else while the buyer is running the title.
-It also provides a provision for how and when the sale price can be adjusted if necessary.
+• Diligence: This provision denotes a time period restricting the seller from selling the rights to someone else while the buyer is running the title.
+It also notes how and when the sale price can be adjusted if necessary.
 This provision allows the buyer to back out of the sale if there are problems with the title or the rights.

-• Closing: This provision lays out details like the closing type, time, costs and taxes.
+• Closing: This provision lays out details like closing type, time, costs, and taxes.

 There are a few different ways that mineral rights are held.
 The combination of the mineral rights and the surface rights is referred to as an estate.
 How these estates are held can vary from location to location.